-Summary of Crime: During the riot at the Southern Ohio Correctional Facility ("Lucasville"), Were murdered Robert Vallandingham, a prison guard.
+Summary of Crime: During the riot at the Southern Ohio Correctional Facility, Were murdered Robert Vallandingham, a prison guard.
 Were was an inmate, who along with other prison inmates, held prison guards and inmates hostage.
 On 04/15/93, Were, Jason Robb, who was the leader of the prison's Aryan Brotherhood, and Carlos Sanders, who was the leader of the prison's Muslim group, ordered inmates to strangle Mr. Vallandingham to death with a cord and baseball bat.
 Robb and Sanders also received a death sentence for the aggravated murder of Mr. Vallandingham.
+(Note: The case was tried in Hamilton County following a change of venue from Scioto County.)

 PROCEDURAL HISTORIES

 STATE COURTS FEDERAL COURTS

 TRIAL REQUEST FOR WRIT OF HABEAS CORPUS

 Indictment07/29/94 (U.S. District Court: Judge Watson)

 Sentence Prisoner's Petition01/21/11

 State's Return of Writ

 FIRST REVIEW OF TRIAL Prisoner's Traverse

 (Direct Appeal) Evidentiary Hearing

 Court of Appeals Decision02/04/05 Decision:

 Supreme Court Decision06/17/08

 U.S. Supreme Court Review11/17/08 REVIEW OF HABEAS DECISION

 (U.S. 6th Circuit Court of Appeals)

 SECOND REVIEW OF TRIAL Notice of Appeal

 (Post-Conviction Action) Prisoner's Brief

-Filed in Trial Court State's Brief
+Filed in Trial Court09/30/05 State's Brief

 Trial Court Decision07/07/08 Oral Argument

 Court of Appeals Decision09/02/09 Decision

 Supreme Court Decision01/27/10

 U.S. Supreme Court Review REVIEW OF REVIEW OF HABEAS DECISION

 (U.S. Supreme Court)

 REVIEW OF FIRST TRIAL REVIEW Certiorari Petition

 ("Murnahan" Appeal) Brief in Opposition

 Court of Appeals Decision06/20/07 Decision or Certiorari Denial

 Supreme Court Decision10/16/08

-- Status in State Courts as of 12/31/16: Pending in the trial court on Were's successive postconviction petition. - Status in Federal Courts as of 12/31/16: Pending in the district court on Were's petition for a writ of habeas corpus, which is stayed pending the completion of state court proceedings.
+- Status in State Courts as of 12/31/17: Pending in the 1st District Court of Appeals on the denial of Were's successive postconviction petition. - Status in Federal Courts as of 12/31/17: Pending in the district court on Were's petition for a writ of habeas corpus, which is stayed pending the completion of state court proceedings.
 Inmate is a plaintiff in the federal lethal injection litigation.

 On 06/17/08, the Ohio Supreme Court affirmed Were's conviction and death sentence on direct appeal.
 On 07/07/08, the trial court denied Were's postconviction petition, which was affirmed by the 1st District Court of Appeals on 09/02/09.
-Meanwhile, on 02/13/08, the district court granted Were's motion to intervene in Jason Robb's capital habeas case for the limited purpose of discovery.
+Meanwhile, on 02/13/08, the district court granted Were's motion to intervene in Jason Robb's habeas case for the limited purpose of discovery.
 On 01/21/11, Were filed a petition for a writ of habeas corpus.
 On 12/08/14, Were filed a third amended habeas petition, including claims challenging the constitutionality of lethal injection.
 Over the Warden's objection, the district court stayed Were's case to allow him to litigate a successive postconviction petition in state court which he then filed with the trial court on 12/22/15 and amended on 06/24/16.
-On 12/29/165 and 01/12/17, the trial court denied Were's successive postconviction petition.
-(Note: Were filed a notice of appeal on 01/26/17.)
+On 12/29/16 and 01/12/17, the trial court denied Were's successive postconviction petition.
+Were appealed on 01/26/17 and filed his merit brief on 04/10/17 to which the State responded on 05/05/17.